 6 in (15 cm) above the bottom edge of the rear bumper.

 Exceeding these limits may allow water to enter vehicle components:

 - Causing internal damage to the components.

 - Affecting driveability, emissions, and reliability.

-Any time the rear axle submerges in water, replace the rear axle lubricant.
-Water may contaminate the rear axle lubricant, which is not a normal maintenance inspection item unless there is a possibility of a leak or other axle repair is required.
+Replace the rear axle lubricant anytime the rear axle has been submerged in water.
+Water may have contaminated the rear axle lubricant, which is not normally checked or changed unless a leak is suspected or other axle repair is required.